ic-768/quick-files/README.md

 Install as you would normally.
 The setup function accepts two parameters:

 - `files` : a table with `{label you want to show = path of the file}`:
-- `toggleMap`: which keybinding you want to toggle the window.
+- `toggle_map`: which keybinding you want to toggle the window.

 ```
 return {